WorldAfterCapital/WorldAfterCapital/References.md

 Romine, S. (2019, March 29). _Essential Nutrients: What Are They & How Much Do You Need?_ Openfit. https://www.openfit.com/essential-nutrients-explainer

-Dubock, A (March 11th 2019).
-Golden Rice: To Combat Vitamin A Deficiency for Public Health, Vitamin A, Leila Queiroz Zepka, Veridiana Vera de Rosso and Eduardo Jacob-Lopes, IntechOpen, DOI: 10.5772/intechopen.84445.
+Dubock, A. (2019).
+Golden Rice: To Combat Vitamin A Deficiency for Public Health. _Vitamin A_.
+Published. https://doi.org/10.5772/intechopen.84445

 Johnson, S. (2021). _Extra Life: A Short History of Living Longer._ Riverhead Books.